Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 ~~~
 {: .output}

-We handle a *courses* directory that contains a directory for each course/workshop that we run, for example: *genomics01*, *genomics02*, *metagenomics01*, etc. Each course/workshop directory has its `inputs` directory and inside the three three files mentioned above: *instancesNames.txt*, `resourcesIDs.txt`, and `tags.txt` (note that we are using *this style* for file/directory names you can choose and `this style` for names you cannot change).
+We handle a *courses* directory that contains a directory for each course /workshop that we run, for example: *genomics01*, *genomics02*, *metagenomics01*, etc. Each course directory has its `inputs` directory and inside the three three files mentioned above: *instancesNames.txt*, `resourcesIDs.txt`, and `tags.txt` (note that we are using *this style* for file/directory names you can choose and `this style` for names you cannot change).

 You must create the directory structure above, or a similar one, and those three files before running the Scripts to create the instances for a course.
 The `outputs` directory inside each course/workshop directory is created automatically by the Scripts to save the  **results** of running the Scripts.